 Television has always been my favorite medium for art and entertainment, but my passion for TV writing began when I first covered the Television Critic’s Association (TCA) press tours in 2008.
 At the time I was the Entertainment Director at Star and part of my job was to watch and critique pilots as well as interview the stars, writers and producers of these shows.
 It was quite an education and also demystified the process.
 That experience convinced me that with an inventive idea, creative approach and mastery of the mechanics I could also write for TV.
 That’s when I began teaching myself the craft and actually writing scripts, which leads me to where I am now.

 I live across the Hudson River from New York City in Jersey City with my wife Randi and our beagle Stella.
-In my spare time I blog at my website MattCoppa.com and work on my scripts, a few of which have made it to the finals of several TV writing competitions — most recently this year’s Austin Film Festival Teleplay Competition and Fresh Voices Screenplay Competition.
+In my spare time I blog at my website MattCoppa.com and work on my scripts.
+My pilot The Factory won the Empire Award at the 2014 New York Screenplay Competition and was a finalist at the 2015 Marquee Lights Screenwriting Contest, and my scripts for 4th & 15 and Modern Family have made it to the finals of several TV writing competitions including the 2012 Austin Film Festival Teleplay Competition and 2012 and 2013 Fresh Voices Screenplay Competition.